pyOpenSci/python-package-guide/package-structure-code/complex-python-package-builds.md

 Hatch - https://hatch.pypa.io/latest/config/build/#build-hooks uild hooks

 Ralf -
 Hatch has the worst take on building compiled code by some distance.
-Unless its author starts developing an understanding of build systems / needs, and implements support for PEP 517 build backend hooks in pyproject.toml, it's pretty much a dead end.
+Unless its author starts developing an understanding of build systems / needs, and implements support for PEP 517 build back-end hooks in pyproject.toml, it's pretty much a dead end.
 ****

  HEnry: Poetry will move to PEP 621 configuration in version 2.

-* pdm, hatch and poetry all have "ways" of supporting c extensions via pdm-backend, hatchling and poetry's build back end.
+* pdm, hatch and poetry all have "ways" of supporting c extensions via pdm-build, hatchling and poetry's build back-end.
-* poetry's support for C extensions is not fully developed and documented (yet). * Poetry doesn't offer a way to facilitate "communication" between poetry front end and another back end like meson to build via a build hook. so while some have used it with other back end builds it's not ideal for this application
+* poetry's support for C extensions is not fully developed and documented (yet). * Poetry doesn't offer a way to facilitate "communication" between poetry front end and another back-end like meson to build via a build hook. so while some have used it with other back-end builds it's not ideal for this application
 * pdm and poetry both rely on setuptools for C extensions. pdm's support claims to be fully developed and documented. poetry claims nothing, and doesn't document it.
-* hatch both offers a plugin type approach to support custom build steps PDM (right now) is the only tool that supports other back ends (hatch is working on this - 2 minor releases away) At some point a build becomes so complex that you need to use a tool like scikit or meson to support that complexity.
+* hatch both offers a plugin type approach to support custom build steps PDM (right now) is the only tool that supports other back-ends (hatch is working on this - 2 minor releases away) At some point a build becomes so complex that you need to use a tool like scikit or meson to support that complexity.